znly/protein/README.md

 ## Error handling

-*Protein* uses the [`pkg/errors`](https://github.com/pkg/errors) package to handle error propagation throughout the call stack; please take a look at its documentation for more information about how to properly handle these errors.
+*Protein* uses the [`pkg/errors`](https://github.com/pkg/errors) package to handle error propagation throughout the call stack; please take a look at the related documentation for more information on how to properly handle these errors.

 ## Logging